placeforyiming/placeforyiming.github.io/_pages/about.md

   - /about.html
 ---

 I'm a PhD candidate supervised by Dr. Xinming Huang at ECE Department of Worcester Polytechnic Institute.
 I also spent half a year to work at iRobot as an intern supervised by Dr. Stefan Zickler.
-During my PhD, I'm working on building various robotic vision systems to meet the requirement of my fundings.
+During my PhD, I have been working on building various robotic vision systems to meet the requirement of my fundings.
 Specifically:
 <ul>
-  <li>I built a camera-centered online 3D semantic occupancy grid system for autonomous car via solving the <b>depth completion task</b>. </li>
+  <li>I built a camera-centered online 3D semantic occupancy grid system for autonomous cars via solving the <b>depth completion task</b>. </li>
   <li>The counterpart LiDAR-cented system is built by solving the <b>point cloud panoptic segmentation task</b>. </li>
-  <li>For UAV and geo-survey, I proposed a pixel-wise geo-localization system to align the onboard camera image with satellite by extending tradition Lucas-Kanade with neural networks (<b>deep homography task</b>).</li>
+  <li>For UAV and geo-survey, I proposed a pixel-wise geo-localization system to align the onboard camera image with satellite maps by extending tradition Lucas-Kanade with neural networks (<b>deep homography task</b>).</li>
-   <li> At iRobot as a half-year intern, I built a label-free system to train a depth prediction network for monocular camera by combining existing 3D reconstruction system with <b>self-supervised depth prediction task</b>.</li>
+   <li> At iRobot, I built a label-free system to train a monocular depth prediction network by combining existing 3D reconstruction system with <b>self-supervised depth prediction task</b>.</li>
 </ul>

  Besides those research projects, I also implemented several popular robotic vision models on demand, such as 3D detector AVOD, 2D detector YOLO series, and panoptic-Deeplab etc. Several of my research papers have been published on well-recognized conferences and journals, like CVPR and IEEE Robotic and Automation Letter.
 Some of my papers are still under review.
 Please see the Portfolio&Pub for details.